openSUSE/libstorage-ng/README.md

 Requirements
 ------------

-Some required tools for compiling and testing libstorage-bgl-eval are:
+Some required tools for compiling and testing libstorage-ng are:

-gcc-c++, boost-devel, libxml2-devel, libtool, swig >= 3.0.3, doxygen,
+gcc-c++, boost-devel, libxml2-devel, libtool, swig >= 3.0.3 and != 3.0.8,
-python-devel, ruby, ruby-devel, perl, perl-Test-Exception, perl-Test-Unit
+doxygen, python-devel, ruby, ruby-devel, perl, perl-Test-Exception, perl-Test-Unit

 Compiling
 ---------